ProGM/skill_tree/README.md

 Let's take a look:
 `:guest` role is a special one: it's the default role for users with no-user (example: users not logged in).

-`:user` is the default logged-user role
+`:user` is the default logged-user role.

 Then we have an `:editor` and an `:admin`.

 `default_for` means that all posts will have this acl set as default one.

-You can have multiple acl for a single resource type, for example a **private** post could have an acl like this:
+In fact you can have multiple acl for a single resource type.
+For example a **private** post could have an acl like this:

 ```ruby